Fort Lewis Skyhawks: Basketball

 The Skyhawks women's basketball team earned a berth in the NCAA Division II national title game in 2010.

+Football

+The Fort Lewis College football team won the RMAC championship in 1984 and defeated Dixie State to win the 2006 Dixie Rotary Bowl.
+Quarterback Andrew Webb (2000–2003) holds the single game RMAC passing record with 636 yards vs. Mesa State on 11/16/2002 and has the 3rd-highest RMAC career passing yards with 11,742.

 Golf

-The men's golf team reached the NCAA Division II Championships in the 2010-2011 season.
+The men's golf team reached the NCAA Division II Championships in the 2010–2011 season.

 Soccer

 The Fort Lewis College men's soccer team won the 2011 NCAA Division II Men’s Soccer National Championships.
 The win was the team's third NCAA Division II national championship, having won in 2005, 2009, and 2011.
 The Skyhawks men's soccer team also reached the finals and were national runners-up in 1999 and 2006.